ga-wdi-lessons/ruby-immutability/readme.md

 * Demonstrate how variables are stored in and removed from memory using Ruby.
 * Use `!` to modify values in memory.
 * Identify the use cases for Symbols in Ruby.
-* Compare data (im)mutability in Javascript and Ruby.

 ### Framing (5 minutes / 0:05)